Public records requests

 Please specify if you would like to receive electronic or physical copies.
-There may be charges for physical copies, depending on the format or volume of your request.
+There may be charges for physical copies, depending on the format or volume of the records.

 Most requests can be completed in a matter of days, but more complex requests can take several weeks or in some cases even longer.
-If it will take longer than fifteen working days to complete your request and provide records, you will be notified and you will receive regular updates.
+If it will take longer than fifteen working days to complete your request and provide records, we will tell you and you will receive regular updates.

-If fees are charged to complete your request, you may request a waiver or reduction of fees.
-The public records officer will determine whether to grant your request in accordance with the factors laid out in the Attorney General’s Public Records Manual, and a decision will be made within five working days.
-The public records officer is always willing to work with you to narrow the scope of a request in order to facilitate processing and reduce or eliminate fees.
+You may request a waiver or reduction of fees.
+The public records officer will determine whether to grant your request by considering the public interest in the information requested, and a decision will be made within fifteen working days.
+The public records officer is always willing to work with you to narrow the scope of a request in order to streamline processing and reduce or eliminate fees.